Was Henry VIII a Glorious Leader or the Saddam of His Generation?

 Gayford uses a Winston Churchill quote about a rather unattractive MP, that the man wasn’t as nice as he looked, to describe Henry as a ruler.
 In modern-language Henry committed “human rights abuses” with great enthusiasm.

 Dr. David Starkey concurs, thinking that Henry killed more of England’s Who’s Who than any other English ruler.
 Among his victims, two queens, four prominent civil servants, a cardinal, 20 members of the peerage including one elderly female relative who was chased around the scaffold before being hacked to death, and six of his best friends.

 The carnage was a result of Henry’s desire for a healthy male heir, which led to the break with the Roman Church.
 Starkey says that Henry created “a national Church and an insular, xenophobic politics that shaped the development of England for the next 500 years.”

 Gayford continues his comparison of Henry with modern leaders who have continued to use some of the same methods of government.
-In a comment that is sure to be controversial Gayford notes that Gordon Brown is employing Henry’s financial policies (hiking taxes, borrowing from foreign bankers and debasing the currency).Filed under British Royals, Historical Royals
+In a comment that is sure to be controversial Gayford notes that Gordon Brown is employing Henry’s financial policies (hiking taxes, borrowing from foreign bankers and debasing the currency).Filed under Historical Royals, The United Kingdom

 Tagged Henry VIII of England.